 …Always get the correct spelling, gender, and title!

-…Call again within a week after mailing your resume; make sure the appropriate person did receive your resume.
+…Follow up within two weeks of sending your resume; make sure the appropriate person received your resume.

 √More Career Resources